 March 29, 2022

-The Department will host a webinar on Tuesday, March 29th at 4:00 PM EDT to showcase rural safety practitioners implementing effective safety strategies that advance the NRSS in rural communities.
-Speakers from Texas A&M AgriLife Extension Service and Humboldt County, CA Public Works will share their stories and best practices for attendees to consider adapting in their own communities.
-The webinar will also feature introductory remarks from Department leadership.
+The Department hosted a webinar to showcase rural safety practitioners implementing effective safety strategies that advance the NRSS in rural communities.
+Speakers from Texas A&M AgriLife Extension Service and Humboldt County, CA Public Works shared their stories and best practices for attendees to consider adapting in their own communities.

 February 9, 2022

-This toolkit, and upcoming funding opportunities, help ensure that all Americans have the opportunity to benefit from the lower operating costs, reduced maintenance needs, and improved performance that EVs provide.
+The Rural EV Infrastructure Toolkit helps ensure that all Americans have the opportunity to benefit from the lower operating costs, reduced maintenance needs, and improved performance of electric vehicles (EV) and electric mobility infrastructure.
 Any rural entity—such as an individual property owner or business, a town, a Tribe, or a planning agency—can use the toolkit to identify key project partners and available funding or financing to help make their project a reality.
 The toolkit includes various EV infrastructure planning tools, as well as a comprehensive list of relevant Federal funding programs and initial points of contact.

 August 11, 2021